-Any form of negotiation can be nerve wrecking.
+You’re not alone.
+Any form of negotiation can be nerve wracking.
 Professor Maurice Schweitzer at Wharton did a study that examined the effects of anxiety on negotiating in more than 500 research participants.

-Anxiety triggers the flight response in negotiators, causing them to make lower first offers, respond more quickly to offers and exit negotiations earlier, resulting in worse outcomes, explains Professor Schweitzer
+Anxiety triggers the flight response in negotiators, causing them to make lower first offers, respond more quickly to offers and exit negotiations earlier, resulting in worse outcomes.

-And involuntary nervousness during negotiations can induce a variety of symptoms such as increased heart rate, impaired information processing and decreased self-confidence, says Alison Wood Brooks, lead author of the study and a Ph.D. student at Wharton.
+And involuntary nervousness during negotiations can induce a variety of symptoms such as increased heart rate, impaired information processing and decreased self-confidence.

 What can I do about it?

-Here are 10 common mistakes that jobseekers usually make and screw up their salary negotiation big time.
+There are a few extremely common mistakes jobseekers usually make that can mess up salary negotiations big time.

 1. Settling/Not Negotiating